Your expert guide to procurement: Processes, types, and stages

 What are the different types of procurement?

-There are four general categories in procurement, each denoting the type of purchase and their impact on the business.
+There are four general categories in procurement, each denoting the type of purchase and its impact on the business.
 These include:

-Services procurement: It falls under services procurement if you’re dealing with providers that sell people-powered services.
+Purchases falling under services procurement deal with providers that sell people-powered services.
 This means anything from contractors to consulting services, maintenance work, or even law services—anything people based.

-Direct procurement: Direct procurement means the procurement of goods necessary to create an end product, including raw materials.
-For example, buying sheetrock, nails, and cement would qualify under direct procurement for a construction company.
+Direct procurement means procuring the goods necessary to create an end product, including raw materials.
+For example, buying sheetrock, nails, and cement would qualify as direct procurement for a construction company.

-Indirect procurement: With indirect procurement, the purchased items aren’t directly tied to a company’s revenue.
-Rather, the items are things like office supplies and furniture that form a critical part of daily operations.
+With indirect procurement, items purchased aren’t directly tied to a company’s revenue.
+Rather, the items are things like office supplies and furniture critical to daily operations.

 What is a procurement process?

-A procurement process refers to the steps necessary to ensure the most value for purchases.
+A procurement process refers to the steps necessary to ensure the most purchase value.
 There are several distinct steps involved in the process worth considering.

 Steps involved in a procurement process

-The steps involved in a company’s procurement process differ depending on its end goal, how it runs, its proprietary procurement methods, and the needs it prioritizes.
-Generally, it includes the following steps::
+The steps involved in a company’s procurement process differ depending on its end goal, how procurement runs, its proprietary procurement methods, and the needs it prioritizes.

-1. Pinpointing the goods and services needed to run the company
+• Pinpointing the goods and services necessary to run the company

 Stages of procurement